socotecio/django-socio-grpc/docs/how-to/add-extra-context-to-logging.rst

 You'll want to be able to log information about your grpc services.
 Django-Socio-GRPC is built-in with existing loggers to get information from GRPC services

 If you want to add information to your logs from grpc.
-You will need to define these two functions and call set_log_record_factory in your settings before any log using your formatter is called.
+You will need to define something like these two functions and call set_log_record_factory in your settings before any log using your formatter is called.

 .. code-block:: python
     def default_get_log_extra_context(service: "GenericService"):